There are a total of five projects, to be handed in at different times and with a different weight on the final grade, as listed below.

 - Avoid discussing the comments from peer review outside your group, and especially do not confront other students or suggest she/he was the referee.

 Submitting an improved version¶

-Another way to get bonus point is to submit an improved version of your project.
-You will be able to get 30% of the points you did not get in the first submission.
+A way to get bonus points is to submit an improved version of your project.
+You will be able to gain 30% of the points you did not get in the first submission.
 For example, assume you got 50 in your first submission.
-This means that you can gain up to 30% of 50 points, or 15 points.
-If you got 80 points initially, you can get up to 6 points more, and so on.
+The maximum grade for the report is 95 points, meaning that you were 45 points away from the maximum score.
+This means that you can gain up to 30% of 45 points, or 14 points.
+If you got 80 points initially, you can get up to 5 points more, and so on.

 Bonus points from submitting an improved version will be added to both group members.
 As in the original submission, both will be asked to submit the new version on Devilry.

 The final grade for each project is calculated by adding the initial grade plus any bonus points plus the peer review points.
 Here are a few examples of grade calculations: